How to Share Sentinel Features on GitHub

 The “read me” file associated with your files in GitHub is used to help make understanding and using your shared features easier.
 The read me file should have a detailed description of what the feature does and other deployment steps if any.

-There is also a “Deploy to Azure” button that you can put into your read me file that allows anyone using your feature to deploy it directly to Azure instead of having to mess around with raw files from the GitHub.
+There is also a “Deploy to Azure” button that you can put into your read me file that allows anyone using your feature to deploy it directly to Microsoft Sentinel instead of having to mess around with raw files from the GitHub.
 To add one of these buttons, follow the instructions in the GitHub Deployment Button Docs article.

 - Would allowing others to make changes to the features you post make them more effective?